 Main topics of the series:

 Alma: The World of Chess

 Drifter: Artificial Intelligence

-Felix: Science (Astrophysics and time travel) – To be published in 2022.
+Felix: Space research, black holes, and time travel – To be published in 2024.

 Ecovit Publishing Ltd., Budapest, Hungary

 Already sold to:

 Alma – And the Dark Dominion